victor-cleber/aws_project_workshop_18/README.md

 ## 🚀 THE CHALLENGE

 <p align="justify">The Magazine Upper plans to migrate its Odoo ERP from an on-premise environment to the Cloud.
 A big question is which Cloud is the best used and why?</p>
-<p align="justify">The company is currently facing availability issues due to power outages in its data centre and storage issues due to data growth.</p>
+<p align="justify">The company is currently facing availability issues due to power outages in its data centre and storage issues due to data growth.
+The quote for a new storage disk is around R$ 50.000,00</p>

 ## 🎲 CURRENT ARCHITECTURE
 <p align="justify">- The application is running on two virtual servers</p>